ibrr1/ToolShare/readme.txt

 DESCRIPTION
 -----------
-ToolShare is a web application developed using Django which mainly allows users in the same neighborhood to share and borrow tools from each other Some other features the app has are:
+ToolShare is a web application developed using Django which mainly allows users in the same neighborhood to share and borrow tools from each other.
+Some other features the app has are:
 - Registration
 - Login
 - User preferences